-Action TA-9 To accommodate traffic circulating within the Subarea, the following intersection capacity and operational infrastructure should be implemented at the intersections internal to the Subarea:

-- Road A and Road D Intersection: - Signalize this intersection, coordinating and offsetting signal timing and location of intersection to best coordinate with the Center Drive and Palisade Boulevard intersection. - Construct separated southbound left-turn and right-turn lanes. - Construct three through lanes in each direction for the eastbound and westbound approaches. - Road A and Road C Intersection: - Construct a multi-lane roundabout with two circulating lanes from the westbound to eastbound approach, and one circulating lane from the eastbound to the westbound - Road A and Road B Intersection: - Construct a single-lane roundabout.

-Action TA-10 Realign the Civic Drive access to the Subarea so that it directly intersects with Road C, rather than Road A. As part of this new alignment, the following improvements would need to be made at Civic Drive and Center Drive:

-- Northbound Left-Turn: - Convert northbound left-turn to protected phasing. - Optimize signal timing to provide priority to left-turn movement. - Increase storage length of northbound left-turn to align with the southbound left-turn storage lane at Palisade Drive & Center Drive. - Eastbound Direction: - Add one additional receiving lane on the south leg of the intersection to receive eastbound right-turning traffic.
-This coincides with southbound right-turn improvements proposed at Palisade Drive & Center Drive, and the additional receiving lane should be extended to connect with those improvements. - Convert the eastbound right-turn to yield control, including channelization of the right-turn lane. - Increase the striped eastbound left-turn storage within the existing two-way left-turn lane.

-Action TA-11 Evaluate safe and effective connections between the pedestrian and bicycle facilities along the internal Subarea network and the existing trail, bicycle and pedestrian networks.

-Action TA-12 Coordinate with Pierce, Sound and Intercity Transit agencies to improve limited-service fixed route connections, on-demand transit and other options to improve connectivity between the Subarea and the DuPont Station.
+- TA-9 To accommodate traffic circulating within the Subarea, the following intersection capacity and operational infrastructure should be implemented at the intersections internal to the Subarea: - Road A and Road D Intersection: - Signalize this intersection, coordinating and offsetting signal timing and location of intersection to best coordinate with the Center Drive and Palisade Boulevard intersection. - Construct separated southbound left-turn and right-turn lanes. - Construct three through lanes in each direction for the eastbound and westbound approaches. - Road A and Road C Intersection: - Construct a multi-lane roundabout with two circulating lanes from the westbound to eastbound approach, and one circulating lane from the eastbound to the westbound. - Road A and Road B Intersection: - Construct a single-lane roundabout. - TA-10 Realign the Civic Drive access to the Subarea so that it directly intersects with Road C, rather than Road A. As part of this new alignment, the following improvements would need to be made at Civic Drive and Center Drive: - Northbound Left-Turn: - Convert northbound left-turn to protected phasing. - Optimize signal timing to provide priority to left-turn movement. - Increase storage length of northbound left-turn to align with the southbound left-turn storage lane at Palisade Boulevard and Center Drive. - Eastbound Direction: - Add one additional receiving lane on the south leg of the intersection to receive eastbound right-turning traffic.
+This coincides with southbound right-turn improvements proposed at Palisade Boulevard and Center Drive, and the additional receiving lane should be extended to connect with those improvements. - Convert the eastbound right-turn to yield control, including channelization of the right-turn lane. - Increase the striped eastbound left-turn storage within the existing two-way left-turn lane. - Westbound Direction: - Add a dual left turn lane northbound to westbound on Center Drive. - Emergency Response Override Signal: - At the intersection of the realigned road and existing roadway serving the fire and police departments, add a demand activated signal that would override other signals and provide access priority for emergency signals. - TA-11 Evaluate safe and effective connections between the pedestrian and bicycle facilities along the internal Subarea network and the existing trail, bicycle, and pedestrian networks. - TA-12 Coordinate with Pierce, Sound, and Intercity Transit agencies to improve limited-service fixed route connections, on-demand transit, and other options to improve connectivity between the Subarea and DuPont Station.

-Figure 6 - Location-Specific Transportation Actions
+Figure 6-6.
+Location-Specific Transportation Actions